A gathering for ritual and learning in European traditional spiritualities

 -

 You’ve done the hard part!
-Now pack your toothbrush, a rain jacket (pray we don’t need it) and your walking shoes and we will see you there!
+Now pack your toothbrush, a rain jacket (pray we don’t need it), a towel and your walking shoes and we will see you there!

 If you’ve booked a tenting spot, you will need to bring everything you need for camping as well.